w0x64/Youtube-Dwnloader-Via-Python/README.md

   <a href="[About URL]">About</a> | <a href="[Linkedin URL]">Linkedin</a> | <a href="[Discord URL]">Discord</a> | <a href="[Website URL]">Website</a>
 </h2>

-## Introduction
+## Instructions
-This area is currently under reconstruction please come back another time.
+- Download or copy the YDv2.py
+- Run the script
+- Done

 -----

-<p align="center"> Instructions will be posted soon. </p>
+<p align="center"> Thanks for your support. </p>